Ōmandokoro

 Ōmandokoro (大政所, 1516 – 29 August 1592) or Ōmandokoro Naka was the mother of the Japanese ruler Toyotomi Hideyoshi.
 She was also the mother of Asahi no kata, Tomo and Toyotomi Hidenaga.

 Biography

-It is said that Ōmandokoro was born in Gokisu-mura, Owari Province.
+Ōmandokoro is said to have been born in Gokisu-mura, Owari Province.
 She was married to Kinoshita Yaemon, an Ashigaru of the Oda clan.
-They had two sons, Tomo and Hideyoshi.
+They had at least two children, Tomo and Hideyoshi.
 She remarried when her husband died.
 There is some controversy whether Asahi no kata and Hidenaga were the children of her first or second husband.

 There are several accounts describing her role in Hideyoshi's court.
-One source cited that due to her serious illness in 1588, Hideyoshi ordered ceremonies at major Shinto and Buddhist temples at Ise, Kasuga, Gion, Atago, Kitano, Kiyomizudera, Kofukuji, and Kuramadera.
+One source relates that due to her serious illness in 1588, Hideyoshi ordered ceremonies at major Shinto and Buddhist temples at Ise, Kasuga, Gion, Atago, Kitano, Kiyomizudera, Kofukuji, and Kuramadera.
 In 1591, she pleaded clemency for three senior Daitokuji abbots, who Hideyoshi intended to crucify.